Liškiava

 Liškiava is a historic village in the Varėna district municipality, Lithuania.
 It is situated on the bank of Nemunas River, near the Lake Liškiavis.
 In 2005 its population was 37.

 A leisure boat route connects Liškiava with the resort of Druskininkai, a few kilometres south along the river.

 History

-At the end of the 14th century Vytautas the Great erected a stone castle on the hill.
-Building lost its importance after the Battle of Grunwald and it was never completed; only the ruins of one tower remains today.
+At the end of the 14th century, Vytautas the Great ordered the construction of a stone castle on the hill.
+The building lost its importance after the Battle of Grunwald and was never completed; only the ruins of one tower remain today.